-Adobong tuyo or adobong iga is a version of the classic Filipino adobo made with tender pork cuts seasoned with a balance of soy sauce and vinegar enhanced with garlic flavor.
-You’ll be suprised knowing how flavorful pork oil can be!
+Adobong tuyo is made with pork belly, garlic, soy sauce, vinegar, bay leaves, peppercorns, pepper, sugar and boiled egg.
+Adobong tuyo or adobong iga is a version of the classic Filipino adobo made with tender pork cuts seasoned with a balance of soy sauce and vinegar enhanced with garlic flavour.
+You’ll be surprised knowing how flavourful pork oil can be!
 Best paired with a bowl of hot steaming rice.
 Have some today!

 PORK ADOBONG TUYO WITH EGGS